david-istvan/collabserver-example-mindmap/README.md

 ## Overview

 This is a demonstrator project for the [CollabServer Framework](https://github.com/collabserver/).
+A command-line client is created for manipulating Mindmap models, corresponding to the [domain model](https://github.com/david-istvan/collabserver-example-mindmap/blob/main/README.md#mindmap-domain-model), using a minimalistic [instruction set](https://github.com/david-istvan/collabserver-example-mindmap/blob/main/README.md#mindmap-client-commands).

 ## Build (CMake)